andrelandgraf/andrelandgraf/contents/articles/2023-07-01_why_you_shouldnt_use_useactiondata.md

 When I first got started with Remix, I was convinced `useActionData` was the way to go for all my forms.
 I have since then changed my mind.

 A form submission creates a navigation to the action's route module.
 A redirect allows us to direct the user to any page after the action has been executed.
 Returning a JSON response instead means that we will stay on the action's route.
 This is a reasonable limitation.
-Unfortunately, when we take a closer look, it turns out with the limitation may create some pitfalls.
+Unfortunately, when we take a closer look, it turns out the limitation may create some pitfalls.

 ## Downsides of using action data